KazuMishiba/Fast-Guided-Median-Filter/README.md

 - CPU implementation with O(1) sliding window approach
 - The code can handle 2D grayscale and color images
 - The code is available in this repository (FGMF_CPU)
+### List-O(1)
+- O(1) sliding window on CPU for high precision data
+- The code can handle 2D grayscale and color images
+- The code is available in this repository (FGMF_List)
 ### GPU-O(r)
 - GPU implementation with O(r) sliding window approach
 - The code, which can handle 2D grayscale, color, multispectral images, 3D and 4D grayscale/color images, will be released soon
-### List-O(1)
-- O(1) sliding window on CPU for high precision data
-- The code, which can handle 2D grayscale and color images, will be released soon

 ## System Requirements
 The code has been tested in the following environment: